Where’s Neil Postman when you need him?

 01-11-06, 05:50 PM

-In closing, I just want to say I care enough about Neil to copy him online.
+In closing, I just want to say I care enough about Neil Postman to copy and post the chapter online for class.
 If you have read any of Postman’s writings, you will understand the irony of this sentiment.

 2 Comments